• Skip to primary navigation

 Can the Reuben Egg Rolls be refrigerated prior to cooking?

-I generally will make the egg rolls earlier in the day and place them in the refrigerator until I’m ready to cook them.
+I generally make the egg rolls earlier in the day and refrigerate them until I'm ready to cook them.

 Can the Reuben Egg Rolls be frozen?